JacobFuller65/NBAcomparisons/README.md

 * A former college player said, "Personally I say their impact while on the floor.
 Stats are difficult because they don't necessarily tell the teams/players play styles.
 The important stats to me are +/- , efficiency, total shot % are important."

+Some key statistics I will be exploring:

+PIE Rating- Contribution to a game, perentage that single player contributed to a game.
+22.4% would mean player produces 22.4%

+PER Rating- Player efficiency rating, measures against players on their own team League average is 15.0
+Jokic had 32.5 highest of all time.
+* 30-35 Runaway MVP
+* 20-25 - All star
+* 15-20- Role player
+* 10-15- Bench player

+Usage Rate: